Skip to main content

 Reviewed by Gaël Thirion on

-Hiring managers want more than technical knowledge.
-These IT consultant examples show how to connect analysis, stakeholder trust, delivery discipline, and usable security consulting solutions.
+Hiring managers look for more than technical expertise.
+These IT consultant examples demonstrate how to connect analysis, build stakeholder trust, maintain delivery discipline, and provide practical security consulting solutions.

 Example of an IT consultant cover letter for a technology consulting position